cscorley/dissertation/chapters/02_related.md

 The hyperparameters $\alpha$ and $\beta$ are used to influence the "smoothness" of the model.
 Topic distribution per document is influenced by $\alpha$, and term distribution per topic is influenced by $\beta$.
-For example, as $\beta$ is lowered, each topic will become more specific, i.e., a topic is likely to be made up of words not in any other topics, while increasing $\beta$ causes each topic to become more general, i.e., it causes words to begin to appear across multiple topics.
+For example, as $\beta$ is lowered, each topic will become more specific (i.e., a topic is likely to be made up of words not in any other topics), while increasing $\beta$ causes each topic to become more general (i.e., it causes words to begin to appear across multiple topics).
 Likewise, lowering $\alpha$ causes each document to express less topics while raising $\alpha$ causes documents to relate to more topics.